ckeditor/ckeditor4-docs/guides/dev/configuration/styles/README.md

 The definition registration like the one above can be placed inline in the page source, or can live in an external file which is loaded "on demand", when needed only (see below).

-When the definitions are ready, you must instruct the editor to apply the newly registered styles by using the {@link CKEDITOR.config#stylesSet stylesSet} setting.
-This may be set in the `config.js` file, for example:
+When the definitions are ready, you must instruct the editor to apply the newly registered styles by using the  CKEDITOR.config.stylesSet setting.
+This may be set by using [any of the editor configuration methods available](#!/guide/dev_configuration), for example in the `config.js` file:

 	config.stylesSet = 'my_styles';